 Video of the Day

 Wearing tight-fitting clothes can cause pain in a number of areas of the body during pregnancy.
 This includes the abdomen, chest and arms.
-A woman's bra size can increase both in the elastic around the middle and the cup itself.
+Bra size can increase both in the elastic around the middle and the cup itself.
 Tight-fitting bras can cause pain in the breasts, under the arms and the back.
-As the woman nears labor, the breasts may be even more susceptible to pain or complications from tight-fitting bras.
+As the person nears labor, the breasts may be even more susceptible to pain or complications from tight-fitting bras.
 This is due to the breasts preparing to lactate when the baby is born.
-Putting pressure in one area of the breast too long can cause the milk ducts to become clogged even before a woman is breastfeeding.
+Putting pressure in one area of the breast too long can cause the milk ducts to become clogged even before breastfeeding.
 The result can be pain, redness and a knot.

 Wearing tight-fitting clothes, whether pregnant or not, can slow circulation in the body.
 In early pregnancy, the blood vessels expand in preparation for the increased blood volume that develops to provide for the placenta and baby.
 Before the blood volume increases to fill the vessels, a person can experience hypotension, or low blood pressure, easily.
 Examples of this include standing up quickly from a kneeling, sitting or lying position.
 Tight clothes in the limbs, such as the arms and thighs, can cut off blood circulation and create a numbness or tingling sensation.